lexDAO/Kali/README.md

 ## Security

 Kali adopts standard security conventions, including a [`ReentrancyGuard`](https://github.com/lexDAO/Kali/blob/main/contracts/ReentrancyGuard.sol) module for core functions to avoid the potential of reentrancy attacks, as well as an internal function, `_computeDomainSeparator()` to help protect against signature replay in the event of a blockchain fork.
 In addition, as much as possible, Kali incorporates well-tested and common solidity patterns to make the code easier to audit and avoid 'reinventing the wheel', which can lead to the known unknown of novel attack surfaces.
 [Tests](https://github.com/lexDAO/Kali/blob/main/test/KaliDAO.test.js) are also included in JavaScript to demonstrate the performance of Kali operations.
+An audit report provided by [BlockApex](https://twitter.com/block_apex) can be reviewed [here](https://github.com/lexDAO/Kali/blob/main/audit/Final_Audit_KaliDAO.pdf) for the Kali core contracts.

 ## Deployments